thecloudhacker/Igor/README.md

 ## System Manuals
 Information on how to run, deploy and develop Igor can be found in the [Manuals Section](./manuals/README.md) of the codebase.
 You can browse this here or by cloning the repository and viewing locally.

+The Manuals provide a deeper understanding of the setup, development and operation of the system.

 ---